MarcL/djcruze.co.uk/src/pages/productions/2024-02-02-wildchild-renegade-master-cruze-reboot.md

 If you've ever been to see me DJ since 1995 then you'll have heard me spin the Renegade Master Mix of this Wildchild track.
 It's become a bit of a signature tune for me and I've played it at loads of gigs over the years.

 I was a big fan of Wildchild as he fused hip-hop samples with tough and skippy house beats and chunky basslines.
-All of his tunes were big for me and I played loads of them in my DJ sets over the years.
+All of his tunes were big for me and I played loads of them in my DJ sets.

-His "Legends of the Dark Black - Part 2" EP was released in 1995 on the Loaded Records label and featured the classic Renegade Master Mix.
-Most people now know it as "Renegade Master" and it's a huge track.
+His "Legends of the Dark Black - Part 2" EP was released in 1995 on the Loaded Records label and featured this classic Renegade Master Mix.
+It sampled the A.D.O.R. track "One for the Trouble" and he cut up the vocal into the track you know and love.
+Most people now know it as "Renegade Master" and it's a huge track. 🙌

 For the gig at GM Warehouse on 27th January 2024, I knew I was going to play this track but I wanted to give it a bit of a cheeky reboot to tease the crowd.
-I love the old Incredible Bongo Band track "Apache" and its classic hip-hop breakbeat, and decided to fuse the two tracks for a cheeky breakbeat breakdown.
+I love the old Incredible Bongo Band track "Apache" and its classic hip-hop breakbeat, and decided to fuse the two tracks for a horn-filled breakbeat breakdown.

 Please download it and put it into your mixes.
 It's a 320 kbps MP3 so it should be good quality but if you need a WAV version then let me know.